quchen/articles/factorio/circuitry.md

 ## D latch

-A D latch (»D« for »data«) is a simple memory digital memory cell.
+A D latch (for »data«) is a simple digital memory cell.
 It simply stores the current value of the input signal when triggered, and holds it until the trigger event (overwriting the previous one).

 In Factorio, we have simpler ways of building memory cells, but they usually have several shortcomings, such as no reset condition, and adding up signals